Skip to content

 Trivia Crack has no spaced repetition, no mastery tracking, and no way to study a specific topic.
 It’s pure fun.
 You play, you answer, you move on.
 There’s no way to revisit questions you got wrong or build up step by step.

-Pricing and Ads: Ad-Free vs Ad-Supported
+Pricing and Ads: Ad-Free and Energy-Free vs Paid-Plus-Energy

 LearnClashTrivia Crack